buddhist-uni/buddhist-uni.github.io/_content/canon/patthana.paccayuddesaniddesa.md

 month: oct
 ---

-This work is a Pāli and English interlinear translation of the introduction to the Paṭṭhānapāḷi,  the last book of the Abhidhamma, which sets out the conditions of the mind.
+The introduction to the _Paṭṭhānapāḷi_,  the last book of the Abhidhamma, which sets out the conditions of the mind.